studingcomputer/VSRepository/README.md

 # VSRepository
 As the title says, this repository is for my visual studio.

-I usually make C or C++ in this repository.
+I usually make C or C++ program in this repository.

-There's no special thing in this repository, but I hope you to enjoy this codes.
+There's no special thing in this repository, but I hope you to enjoy this projects.